Last Updated on

 Light Weight Axe And Machete

 These are items that you should definitely spend extra money on.
-A light weight axe is better than a hatchet, as you can cut down larger branches and small trees with it much easier than a hatchet.
+The best survival hatchets and axes will allow you to cut down larger branches and small trees much more effectively than lower quality gear.

 The machete is important, because there’s a great chance that you won’t be on any noticeable trail at times, and may have to chop your way through heavy brush.
 Spend extra money on a good machete.
 Avoid cheap machetes, as many don’t have good handles, which can break apart after repeated use.
 Gerber makes a machete with a saw blade that can serve two essential purposes (chopping, clearing, and sawing through brush).